 - What is your campaign logo?
 Should be a graphic which appears in your video

 You have creative license in describing this individual’s personal background (i.e., job, political affiliation, children, marriage, war hero, activist, etc.).
 In addition, be creative in how you present your candidate.
 You can show video clips (would need to be very brief) of friends/family/acquaintances praising your candidate and their platform or create poll results that show why the country needs your candidate.
 In other words, whether you vote or actively participate in politics or not, think of the characteristics, slogans, logos, issues, that would make you vote.
 However, be careful that the issues and slogans you choose are applicable to you candidate.
 Do your research and understand the issues and voters.
-You need to make sure your candidate can win enough votes to become Governor of Massachusetts.
+You need to make sure your candidate can win enough votes to become a State Senator of Massachusetts.
 I would suggest that you start preparing for your video by viewing campaign ads provided on the course website.

 REMEMBER – WHILE YOU MAY BASE YOUR CHARACTER ON A LIVING OR DECEASED ELECTED OFFICIAL DO NOT PLAGIARIZE LOGOS OR SLOGANS.
 YOU MUST COME UP WITH AN ORIGINAL IDEA!